 Step 4: Configure dispatch

 Open Settings → Dispatch.
-The screen (SettingsDispatchScreen) writes a single tenant-wide dispatch config.
+The screen (SettingsDispatchScreen) writes a single workspace-wide dispatch config.

 Dispatch Strategy